Vaishali054/VTPFrontend/README.md

     <img src="src/images/readmeImages/watchlist.png" alt="Watchlist" width="550" height="300">
 </div>

+### Key Features:

+1. **Stock Trading:** Users can conveniently buy and sell stocks added to their Watchlist.
+2. **Real-time Market Data:** Market data is refreshed periodically for up-to-date information.
+(Every 2 minutes)

+### Market Data Details:

+- **Current Price:** Represents the last close Value of a stock

 ## Portfolio

 <div style="text-align: center;">
     <img src="src/images/readmeImages/portfolio.png" alt="Portfolio" width="550" height="300">
 </div>

+### UI Features:

+1. **Sortable Column:** Sortable stock value column in ascending or descending order for better understanding of most and least performing stocks
+2. **Pie Chart:** Pie Chart representation of portfolio breakdown to better visualise the stock breakdown

+### Key Features:

+1. **Portfolio:** Users can conveniently see their Portfolio value and see the shares bought by them.
+2. **Sharable Portfolio:** Users can conviniently share their portfolio by sharing the portfolio page link and making their portfolio public.
+3. **Portfolio Confidentiality:** Users can make their Portfolio private and prevent other people from being able to view their portfolio

 ## Transaction History